derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN 2.md

 #### Question 3: Problem-Solving/Troubleshooting Question (2-3 minutes)

 **Script:**
-"Let me show you how the Wiki MD Agent handles troubleshooting questions.
+"Let me show you how the Agent handles troubleshooting questions.
 [Show Wiki MD Agent is still selected]

-This is a real-world scenario: 'It seems we do have an issue with the pricing service connecting to CPQ.
-Please suggest what to do and whom to contact?'
-[Enter question]
+This is a real-world scenario: **=='It seems we do have an issue with the pricing service connecting to CPQ.
+Please suggest what to do and whom to contact?'==** [Enter question]

 This is exactly the type of question that support teams or developers face when troubleshooting integration issues.
 They need both technical guidance and contact information.